Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Etl/README.md

 ### Running the Database ETL

-To run the database, navigate to the EdFi.buzz.Etl directory, and execute ./src/dbEtl.js with node.
+To run the database, navigate to the EdFi.Buzz.Etl directory, and execute ./src/dbEtl.js with node.
 Your output should look something like the following.

 ```powershell
 PS C:\dev\Ed-Fi\Buzz\edfi.buzz.etl> node ./src/dbEtl.js